Procurement savings part two: How are they actually achieved?

 For me, the technology that companies seem to be investing in highlights this quite well.
 Often an e-sourcing system is implemented before a Purchase-To-Pay (P2P) system.
 The implementation cycle shows the bias towards savings delivery over compliance to purchase orders or preferred supplier lists.
 Part of this might be due to the increased complexities of integrating with accounts payable, but often this can be attributed to the value with which sourcing holds as the main method of savings delivery.
 ‘The savings that the e-sourcing system delivers helps pay for itself’ and the like.

 Arguably though, the best piece of strategic sourcing could potentially have no value if compliance isn’t managed or tracked.
 Procurement savings do really matter as businesses can benefit from true procurement savings that reduce their cost base.
 But they’re delivered through proper, holistic procurement, not strategic sourcing.

 Procurement departments need to start looking beyond savings and focus on value generation.
 This value could stem from savings delivery, but equally it could also arise from providing strategic advice on new product development by improving service levels through strategic collaboration with suppliers.
 This redefinition of procurement needs to be led by finance departments who do away with savings targets for procurement teams.
 In turn, procurement teams need to be more proactive in their pursuit of compliance and true value delivery for the business.

 The belief that savings are the only way to deliver value and that they’re achieved through strategic sourcing should be challenged.
 If not, procurement functions could quickly find themselves chasing their tails in search of savings through long sourcing processes and missing out on the true value that they can add to their business.

 About the author

-James Bousher is a Senior Operations Performance Consultant, specialising in procurement and supply chain, at Ayming.
+James Bousher is a Operations Performance Manager, specialising in procurement and supply chain, at Ayming.
 James has a degree from Cambridge University in Land Economy & Management.